 Physical Self-Rehabilitation at Home

 Regaining physical health is always the first step in the addiction recovery process.
 When you enter a treatment center, you won’t be healthy— after all, the whole reason you’re there is to quit a dangerous addiction that’s threatening your health.
 The direct health deficits that came about as a result of your drug abuse will be treated during your time in rehab.
-But what about after?
+This includes, first and foremost, going through detox and withdrawing from drugs and alcohol in a safe way.
+Your treatment center will also likely incorporate physical movement into your program, through exercise classes, yoga, mindful meditation, or other outdoor activities.

 Psychological Self-Rehabilitation at Home